charltonaustin/blog-hugo/content/posts/2025_09_21_rethink_remote_supervision.md

 colleagues, making it difficult for them to access the support they need to perform at their best.
-Although some argue that remote work is a [failed experiment](https://fortune.com/2023/05/05/openai-ceo-sam-altman-remote-work-mistake-return-to-office/), others believe that by embracing change and adopting creative strategies there will be a persistent and growing benefit to companies that embrace remote work.
+Although some argue that remote work is a [failed experiment](https://fortune.com/2023/05/05/openai-ceo-sam-altman-remote-work-mistake-return-to-office/), others believe that by embracing change and adopting creative strategies, there will be a persistent and growing benefit to companies that embrace remote work.

 # The Motivation Factor